Configuration setup example apps

 See the section identity providers for more information about this configuration.

 3. Add read scope

 admin/oauth-config) and click Scopes (

 Click the Add button to add the read scope.

 read will be the identifier.
-The req. authentication level and usage limit is 0.
+The required authentication level and usage limit are both 0.

-It does not matter whether Persistent is checked or unchecked.
+It does not matter whether Persistent consent is checked or unchecked.

 4. Add application config